Monday, September 26, 2011

 The mechanics are simple:

 - Neutral planets also have number but this is fixed.
-Represents the number of ships we send the same to claim this planet for us.
+Represents the number of ships we should send the same to claim this planet for us.